Developer Onboarding Guide¶

 Docker Commands¶

-make up # Start all services in detached mode
+make up # Start all services (image must already be built)

 make down # Stop all services